 Other noteworthy performances: Briefe an die unsterbliche Geliebte has been performed on five continents, including performances by Julie Nesrallah and the New World Trio, Escola de Música e Artes Cênicas, Goiania, Brazil (November 1, 2013); Julie Nesrallah and the Gryphon Trio, Koerner Hall, University of Toronto (September 29th, 2014); Zhao Shuguang (baritone) and Wang Tianyang (piano), Central Conservatory of Music, Beijing, China (July 6, 2016); Baritone David John Pike (Luxembourg,www.davidjohnpike.com), pianist Maxim Bernard, violinist Marjolaine Lambert, cellist Tim McCoy, Ottawa Choral Society Series, March 24, 2017; Baritone David John Pike, pianist David Briggs, violinist José Pereira, cellist Miguel Fernandes, recorded live at Igreja da Lapa, Oporto, Portugal (July 15, 2017), posted on Youtube at https://www.youtube.com/watch?v=6emxQD-j2iQ; Briana Elyse Hunter (mezzo-soprano, (http://www.brianaelysehunter.com/), 7:00 pm, Sunday, November 12, 2017, Grosse Pointe Unitarian Church, Detroit, Michigan.

-Quilled Sonnet (Toronto, Frederick Harris Music Co., 2019) – Soprano, piano
+Quilled Sonnet (Toronto, Frederick Harris Music Co., 2019), for soprano with piano accompaniment

 From a cycle of three “Odes to Music” for high soprano with piano accompaniment, written in collaboration with Canadian author Stephen Michael Berzensky.